IHE/ITI.PIXm/input/pagecontent/a_issues.md

 ### Significant changes from PIXm, Rev 2.1:
 - FHIR Implementation Guide instead of [pdf - Rev. 2.1](https://ihe.net/uploadedFiles/Documents/ITI/IHE_ITI_Suppl_PIXm.pdf)
 - Integrated CP-ITI-1222, CP-ITI-1214, CP-ITI-1215
-- Volume 1 Update Use Cases and introduced new Mobile Patient Identifier Cross-reference Feed according to [work item](https://github.com/IHE/IT-Infrastructure/issues/147)
+- Volume 1 Update Use Cases and introduced new Patient Identity Feed FHIRaccording to [work item](https://github.com/IHE/IT-Infrastructure/issues/147)
   - Added Security Considerations
 - Volume 2 ITI-83
   - Added Parameter StructureDefinitions and OperationDefinition for $ihe-pix operation
   - Added Security Audit Considerations with AuditEvent profile / resource
   - Added IHE Connectathon Samples for ITI-83
 - Volume 2 ITI-104
-   - New Mobile Patient Identifier Cross-reference Feed [ITI-104] Transaction
+   - New Patient Identity Feed FHIR [ITI-104] Transaction
    - Profile for specifying Patient elements used by Patient Identifier Cross-reference Manager to correlate identifiers
    - Added the Remove Patient message
    - Added IHE Connectathon samples ITI-104
    - Added Security Audit Considerations with AuditEvent profile / resource

 #### List of questions to ask for the public review
-- For the [ITI-104] Mobile Patient Identifier Cross-reference Feed it is proposed to use a RESTFul approach, e.g. to use Conditional Create / Update / Delete with the patient domain identifier.
+- For the [ITI-104] Patient Identity Feed FHIR it is proposed to use a RESTFul approach, e.g. to use Conditional Create / Update / Delete with the patient domain identifier.
 Please provide feedback during Public Comment if this approach is fine or indicate an alternative:
   Alternative approaches discussed were:
    1. Requiring the client to use id instead of identifiers for update/delete in a RESTFul transaction.
 Client could use $ihe-pix operation to get the id based on the domain identifier.
    2. Use a transaction Bundle for allowing multiple updates